-G1.7 Relate the orientation and alignment of lots in infill subdivision to established and defining neighbourhood patterns.

-This applies to infill within those existing neighbourhoods that have a notably consistent character, and where contrast would undermine that character.
+- G1.7 Relate the orientation and alignment of lots in infill subdivision to established and defined neighbourhood patterns. - This applies to infill subdivision within those existing neighbourhoods that have a notably consistent character, and where contrast would undermine that character.
 Alignment of lot boundaries will influence that of the buildings that will be constructed, and the size of lots will impact on the 'grain' of development.
-Both characteristics are important determinants of character.
+Both characteristics are important determinants of character. - G1.8 Plan and orientate lots to maximise the potential for solar gain into habitable rooms and private open space.